VISAB-ORG/Documentation/docfx_project/code_samples/visab/listener.md

 # Creating a SessionListener in VISAB

-Due to the fact, that VISABs communication interface is realized with an<br>
-event-based HTTP API, the transmission sessions opened by any game need their<br>
-very own <code>SessionListener</code> within VISAB that handles the information.
+Due to the fact, that VISABs communication interface is realized with an event-based HTTP API, the transmission sessions opened by any game need their very own <code>SessionListener</code> within VISAB that handles the information.

 *To understand the inheritance, please have a look into the [code documentation of VISAB](https://visab-org.github.io/api_visab/index.html).*